esatterwhite/skyring/README.md

 that can be executed when a timer triggers.
 To register a transport, you can pass an array of named functions, or requireable paths to the skyring server constructor via via the `transports` option

+Optionally, for transports that need to perform some clean up work, a function property `shutdown` may be defined on the transport
 ```javascript
 const path = require('path')
 const Skyring = require('skyring')